-Children's Place at the Plaza: Parking for the purposes of dropping off and picking up children at the main Center is located outside the Swan Street Building.
+Children's Place at the Plaza: Parking for the purposes of dropping off and picking up is located outside the Swan Street Building.
 Parking is also available in the spaces labeled twenty-minute visitor parking.
 Spaces labeled reserved are only for New York State employees who pay for these spaces.
 They are not to be used at any time during the workday.
 In addition, families in the Crystal room may use the metered parking on Madison Avenue.